DEIS-Tools/MAES/README.md

 <sup><sup>(Be aware: this is an unsafe setting to leave on for a prolonged time.
 Therefore, do not have this setting enabled unless you are about to launch the ROS-container)</sup></sup>

-Finally, you can choose to save this configuration to local storage, and use it as a hortcut for starting up XLaunch.
+Finally, you can choose to save this configuration to local storage, and use it as a shortcut for starting up XLaunch.
 To launch an X-server with the settings now, press "finish".

 Now, in your WSL terminal, go to the root MAES directory and enter the following commands: